simonh1000/ftp-deploy/README.md

 	console.log(percentTransferred + '% uploaded   ' + relativeFilePath);
 });
 ```

-## Changes in 0.2.x
+## Changes

+- 0.3.x
+	- New config setting **exclude** can be used to exclude folders/files from the ftp deploy process

+- 0.2.x
     - Requiring ftp-deploy returns the FtpDeploy object, and you will need to instantiate is separately on your own.
     - New config setting **paralleluploads**: sets number of  parallelUploads (within a specific folder)
     - ftpDeploy instance has properties **transferred** and **total**.
 Useful for determining progress based on file count.

 ## Installation